jek-bao-choo/installector/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+---

+# Dev
+## Reminder
+- Do not attempt to automate packaging, build, and deployment i.e. CICD yet.
+KISS
+- POC so keep is simple!

+## TODO
+- try distributing it with uv such that run.sh but where to put run.sh in this project?
+KISS
+- think about how to use llama.cpp or ollama with this whichever lite KISS
+- Add memory.
+Reference how others do it.
+KISS
+- Add supported version to the prompt and out of support message of we notify.